 The idea of co-parenting may seem daunting at first but know that it can be done by establishing appropriate boundaries and engaging in healthy conflict resolution with the other parent.
 Becoming a successful co-parent will take time and effort from both parents.
 It is also a lifelong commitment.
 You may someday share grandchildren with the other parent or plan a wedding for your child together.
 Working on a healthy relationship with the other parent from the outset will ease the transition for your child and for you.

 The following tips may help you begin to develop a positive co-parenting relationship with the other parent.

 Tip #1: Treat interactions and communications with the other parent like a business relationship.

-When interacting with the other parent, remove your emotions from the interaction or communication and treat your relationship with the other parent like a business relationship.
+When communicating with the other parent, remove your emotions from the interaction and treat your relationship with the other parent like a business relationship.
 Business relationships tend to be more courteous, arms-length, professional, and respectful – despite conflicts that may arise in that relationship.
 Business-like communications, as opposed to interpersonal communications between ex-spouses or even spouses, are more direct, short, efficient, and factual.
-The vast majority of your communications with the other parent should contain only factual and logistical communications about your child (who, what, when and where) – i.e. who is picking up and dropping off, what assignments does the child need to complete that evening, or what time is the soccer game on Saturday.
+The vast majority of your interactions with the other parent should contain only factual and logistical communications about your child (who, what, when and where) –e.g., who is picking up and dropping off, what assignments does the child need to complete that evening, or what time is the soccer game on Saturday.
 By establishing clear, business-like communication boundaries with the other parent, over time it is more likely that communications with the other parent will become easier, less contentious and combative, and more positive.